If you’re a woman who struggles with poor sleep or insomnia, this may mean you’re at high risk for a heart attack.

 You may also want to consider seeing a sleep disorder specialist if modifications don’t improve your quality of sleep.

-Modifications include reducing caffeine intake, eliminating eating close to bedtime, de-stressing before bedtime, getting any acid reflux under control and limiting fluid intake within several hours of bedtime to reduce overnight trips to the toilet.
+Modifications include reducing caffeine intake, eliminating eating close to bedtime, de-stressing before bedtime, getting any acid reflux under control and limiting fluid intake within several hours of bedtime to reduce frequent urination overnight.

 Dr. Steinbaum has been awarded a New York Times Super Doctor, a Castle and Connolly Top Doctor for Cardiovascular Disease, and New York Magazine’s prestigious Best Doctors in the New York edition.
 She is on the NYC Board of the American Heart Association.